 In order to try and introduce some quantitive measure without counting column inches, I have broken the articles in types: Review, Opinion, Feature, Text, Interview, Book Review, Round Table.
 The statistics for each category are listed separately below.
 As Broadsheet is a magazine that is responding to exhibitions, general world news and art events such as conferences, many of its articles are in some way a “review”.
 I have created these categories in order to give a sense of the amount of discussion.

 The general statics are: images by women make up 15% of the total and in the content, number of feature articles or mentions in reviews etc, varies from 25 to 32% depending on the category.
 Below are the statics for content broken up by category with additional graphs of the photos used to illustrate each.

 Images of artworks from before 1900 are counted as “other”.
-Other examples of images from this category are: covers of books, portraits of interviewees, photographs of locations and news images.
+Examples of images from this category are: covers of books, portraits of interviewees, photographs of locations and news images.

-It is this “review and opinion” or responsive nature, to both exhibitions and world news and their possible implications for visual culture, which gives Broadsheet it's flavour and differentiates it from the other magazines.
-While what follows could be read as critical of the magazine, it in no way suggests that Broadsheet should change it’s mix or focus.
-The questions arise more as: What are the qualities of art by men which enabled it to be more readily reference to world events and theoretical texts and used to illustrate these articles?
+It is Broadsheet's “review and opinion” or responsive nature, to both exhibitions and world news and their possible implications for visual culture, which gives the publication its flavour, and differentiates it from other magazines.
+While what follows could be read as a criticism of the magazine, it in no way suggests that Broadsheet should change its mix or focus.
+The questions arise more as: What are the qualities of art by men which make it more readily referential to world events and theoretical texts, and hence used to illustrate Broadsheet's articles?
 What are the conditions of production and display that are being reflected in Broadsheet?
 Why do these conditions favour men?
 These questions will be fleshed out in a second post.

 These statics raise two questions: Are the numbers of female artist included in reviews reflective of the number of women in exhibitions generally?
 Why is it that women make up 32.2% of the content but only 19.6% of the images?
 These questions I will return to in my second post.